gasparian/PicsArtHack-binary-segmentation/README.md

 loss = w * BCELoss + (1 - w) * log(dice_loss) * (-1)
 ```
 Also, after applying this loss, we don't need to tune tresholds of final pseudo-probabilities (after sigmoid).
 Finally we can adjust weight on mask (I do it inside BCELoss), to penalize model for mistakes around the mask borders.
-For this purpose we can use opencv kernel-operation called `erode`:
+For this purpose we can use opencv erosion kernel-operation:
 ```
 def get_mask_weight(mask):
     mask_ = cv2.erode(mask, kernel=np.ones((8,8),np.uint8), iterations=1)